 How to find the cheapest train tickets to Swansea

-There are a number of ways in which you can find cheap train tickets to Swansea to help you save money and explore.
-Whether you are getting a train to Swansea for work or leisure, our journey planner can help you find the cheapest available tickets on the days you want to travel.
+There are a number of ways in which you can find cheap train tickets to Swansea to help you save money and explore Wales' second city.
+Whether you are getting a train to Swansea for work or leisure, our Journey Planner can help you find the cheapest available tickets on the days you want to travel.

-Benefit from cheap tickets to Swansea by using a national railcard.
-If you travel more than a few times a year, buying an eligible railcard can allow you to save up to 1/3 off the price of your train tickets*, meaning you can spend more on things to see and do.
-To see the different types of railcards, eligibility requirements and to buy a card online, check out our railcards page.
+The first way you can get your hands on cheaper train tickets to Swansea is by using a Railcard.
+If you travel more than a few times a year, buying an eligible Railcard can allow you to save up to 1/3 off the price of your train tickets*, meaning you can spend more on things to see and do in Wales' second city.
+To see the different types of railcards, eligibility requirements and to buy one online, check out our Railcards page.

 Another way to save money on train tickets to Swansea is by purchasing an Advance ticket.
-In most cases, the earlier you book Advance tickets, the cheaper travelling to Swansea will be.
-Advance tickets typically go on sale 12 weeks before the departure date, so if you are off to hit the shops or have a night out with friends pencilled in the calendar, simply look out for the “Advance ticket” type when you search for tickets using our Journey Planner, or sign up to our Ticket alert tool to find out as soon as your tickets go on sale.
-Make sure you book these tickets as early as possible, because the longer you wait, the more the fare can go up.
+In most cases, the earlier you book Advance tickets, the more you will benefit from cheap fares to Swansea.
+Advance tickets typically go on sale 12 weeks in advance, so if you are off to hit the shops, watch Swansea City play football or have a night out with friends pencilled in the calendar, simply look out for the “Advance ticket” type when you search for tickets using our Journey Planner or sign up to our Ticket alert to find out as soon as your tickets go on sale.
+Make sure you book these tickets as early as possible, because the longer you wait, the more the price can go up.